joe-singh/joe-singh.github.io/writings/valuation/valuation.md

-# Investment Ideas
+# Finance

-Some thoughts on investing ideas and valuing companies.
+Thoughts I accrue on my journey learning about finance and investing.
 Nothing here is a recommendation.
 Please take everything here with a grain of salt and do your own research.